ababdotai/awesome-agent-quickstart/README.md

 # awesome-agent-quickstart

 Your fast lane to AI Agent development!

 This repository helps you bypass setup complexities and dive straight into latest AI Agent frameworks.
 Go from zero to running your first agent in minutes, whether you're interested in LangGraph, AutoGen, Smolagents, or other popular frameworks.

 ## 🎯 Features

-- ⚡ Zero configuration needed - start coding in minutes
+- ⚡ Zero configuration needed - get started in minutes
 - 🎓 Learn by example - all examples are runnable
-- 🔄 Model-agnostic - support any LLM (via LiteLLM)
+- 🔄 Model-agnostic - support any LLM
-- 🛠️ Centralized configuration - shared settings across frameworks
+- 🛠️ Centralized configuration - shared settings across framework

 ## 🚀 Supported Frameworks

 Ready-to-run templates for:

+- LangChain
 - LangGraph
 - AutoGen
 - Smolagents